-7. Equality Analysis Improvement Action Plan template - Making adjustments for negative impact

-This action plan should be completed after the analysis and should outline action(s) to be taken to mitigate the potential negative impact identified operation of information provided in Section 7 above).
+7. Equality Analysis Improvement Action Plan template - Making adjustments for negative impact his action plan should be completed after the analysis and should outline action(s) to be taken to mitigate the potential negative impact identified expanding on information provided in Section 7 above).